MonikaBarget/distant-reading/docs/pages_tasksheet_domesticviolence.md

 - What are the personal stories that listeners share in their reviews?
 - In what ways do podcasts create a sense of community for survivors / their friends and family members?

-Please use different tools in Voyant to answer these questions and consult the Voyant Tool advice in the [Skills](#) menu!
+Please use different tools in Voyant to answer these questions and consult the Voyant Tool advice in the ==Skills== menu!